Recipe for the most delicious Nut-Free Baklava ever, made from phyllo dough, dried apricots, dates or figs, and golden raisins.

 - Preheat oven to 400 degrees F. Grease a 10 x 7-inch glass pan (double recipe for a 13 x 9-inch).

-- Place coconut, apricot and raisins in a food processor.
+- Place coconut (or dried dates or dried figs), apricot and raisins in a food processor.
 Add sugar and cinnamon.
 Process until finely chopped.
 Mixture will be clumpy.

 - Brush another sheet of pastry with melted butter and fold in half.
 Press into pan on top of the first layer.
-Sprinkle with 2 Tablespoons coconut mixture.
-Repeat process this process with remaining pastry sheets, butter, and 2 Tablespoons coconut mixture per layer, trimming edges as you go to fit the side of the pan.
+Sprinkle with 2 Tablespoons of the fried fruit mixture.
+Repeat process this process with remaining pastry sheets, butter, and 2 Tablespoons of the dried fruit mixture per layer, trimming edges as you go to fit the side of the pan.

 - End layering with a pastry sheet buttered and folded in half.
 Using a sharp knife, carefully cut the stacked layers of pastry into thirds lengthwise.
 Then cut crosswise diagonally to make 16 diamond-shaped pieces.